Jessica-Thomas/MadLib/README.md

 # Featured Requirements -- DOUBLE CHECK WHAT YOU'VE MET BEFORE SUBMITTING
 - Implement a “master loop” console application where the user can repeatedly enter commands/perform actions, including choosing to exit the program
-- Create a dictionary or list, populate it with several values, retrieve at least one value, and use it in your program
+- Create a dictionary or list, populate it with several values, retrieve at least one value, and use it in your program-- array created for prompting user input and array created to hold user input
 - Implement a log that records errors, invalid inputs, or other important events and writes them to a text file
 - Create 3 or more unit tests for your application